Skip to content

 1. About

 Deadwood beetles characteristically favour the dry rot typical of old trees.
-In contrast, deadwood flies are associated with moist rot, typical of sap wood, younger trees and small bits of wood, even twigs and many larvae are reliant on decomposing fungi, notably bracket fungi.
-Few species are restricted to just one type of tree but oak, beech, ash, aspen, elm and horse chestnut are noted as particularly good.
+In contrast, deadwood flies are associated with moist rot, typical of sap wood, younger trees and small bits of wood, even twigs, and many larvae are reliant on decomposing fungi, notably bracket fungi.
+Few species are restricted to just one type of tree but oak, beech, ash, aspen, elm and Horse Chestnut are noted as particularly good.
 Flowering shrubs that provide pollen and nectar, such as hawthorn and hogweed, are often necessary for invertebrates to feed on prior to being able to successfully breed.

 Key pressures and opportunities

-Invasive non-native species, such as rhododendron, can alter numerous environmental variabilities, like how much sunlight reaches the forest floor, as well as outcompeting native flora for space.This can reduce deadwood availability in the long term (by threatening woodland regeneration) as well as reduce flowering species availability, needed for deadwood invertebrates at different life stages.
+Invasive non-native species, such as Rhododendron, can alter numerous environmental variabilities, like how much sunlight reaches the forest floor, as well as outcompeting native flora for space.This can reduce deadwood availability in the long term (by threatening woodland regeneration) as well as reduce flowering species availability, needed for deadwood invertebrates at different life stages.

 2. What we need to do and where